forest-snow/CMSC828L/Problem Set 2/README.md

 * No including more than ~5 files per dataset.
 Remember we have to actually read these things.

+* Mixing Jupyter noteboks with the report in a .pdf *is* allowed, and is preferred to including the report only in the jupyter notebook

 # Other Notes

 * Each folder includes the original data, and my processing code (which contains the original data source)